SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Curl command will not download the file, instead it will show the content on the terminal.
 - To download the file in your local, just use 'wget <paste_the_RAW_URL>'
 - What is PUSH (Ansible) architecture in ansible ?
 Agent less
 - What is PULL (Chef) architecture in ansible, how do you configure PULL ?
-Install Agents
+By installing agents in nodes.
 - What is the advantage of PULL based when compared to PUSH ?
-- Install ansible in ansible-server and connect to Node ? 'ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 -m ping' Hence connection is success between Ansible and Node.
+- Install ansible in ansible-server and connect to Node ? sudo yum install ansible -y and then 'ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 -m ping' Hence connection is success between Ansible and Node.
 - Install nginx in Node from Ansible ? ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 --become -m yum/service -a "name=nginx state=present/started/stopped"
 - What is the difference between Shell commands and Ansible modules ?
 - What is the difference between Shellscript and Ansible-playbook ?